Admissions and Eligibility

 - A minimum 3.0 GPA

-- TOEFL scores of at least 100 (iBT), 250 (CBT), or 600 (PBT) for international applicants.
-(TOEFL scores are not required from international students who are attending or have attended English-speaking institutions or programs for their undergraduate degree.)
+- TOEFL scores of at least 100 (iBT), 250 (CBT) or 600 (PBT) for international applicants (TOEFL scores are not required from international students who are attending or have attended English-speaking institutions or programs for their undergraduate or graduate degree)